 Beyond Reason: Brexit, Philanthropy and the Threat to Democracy

-In this research paper, Dr Peter Grant, Course Director for the Charities Master's programmes at Cass Business School, considers the likely impact of the UK leaving the European Union around the three key referendum issues of the economy, sovereignty and immigration.
+In this research paper, Dr Peter Grant, Course Director for the Charities Master's programmes at Bayes Business School, considers the likely impact of the UK leaving the European Union around the three key referendum issues of the economy, sovereignty and immigration.
 It suggests some of the ways charitable organisations and private philanthropy should respond, in particular regarding potential threats to British democracy.

 Charities in a dynamic world